 Great Paxton Church Roof Tiles

 Salvaged from the chancel roof during re-tiling, part of the very fabric of the church for many years protecting it from the elements.
 These have been cleaned to remove the grime of decades and are decorative items in their own right.
-Some may be hundreds of years old clearly having been hand made, possibly / probably at the brick works at the edge of the village (near where Ibbetts is) active from the Middle Ages to the end of the 19th century.
+Some may be hundreds of years old clearly having been hand made, possibly / probably at the brick works at the edge of the village (near where Ibbetts is) active from the Middle Ages to the late 1800's.

 £20 for a tile, stand and label - please to order